-PSUT's King Talal School of Business Technology - incorporates the Agenda 2030 17 SDGs into Academic Curriculum

-According to the World Food Programme, Jordan is a resource-poor, food-deficit country with limited agricultural land, as well as scarce water resources.
+PSUT - Incorporates the Agenda 2030 17 SDGs into Academic Curriculum land, as well as scarce water resources.
 While Jordan's National Aid Fund (NAF) has scaled up its coverage of vulnerable Jordanians in response to COVID-19, social safety net coverage remains limited.
 Thereby, the university - as an annual tradition - encourage academic faculty and students to choose an economic challenge to be highlighted, researched, thereafter discussed in the context of a workshop.